dsc1213/InterviewPrep/src/javascript-theory/Closures.md

 ### What is a Lexical Scope?

-A lexical scope or static scope in Javascript refers to the accessibility of the variables, functions, and objects beased on their physical location in the source code.
+A lexical scope or static scope in Javascript refers to the accessibility of the variables, functions, and objects based on their physical location in the source code.
 For example:
 ```
 let a = "global";